dylpb33/dylpb33.github.io/index.md

 ## About My Project

 For my DREAM project I plan on looking into improving the computational efficiency of medical devices.
+We plan on setting up a system that simulates an electrocardiogram (ECG) and then performing a few maniuplations of the computing system to test the systems performance with these changes.
+The ECG requires a long battery life in order function properly so we will look into forming a system to help with this need.

 [My Final Report](files/finalreport.pdf)